Victor de Buck: Ecumenism

-A shared interest in the lives of the saints brought him in contact with Alexander Forbes, the learned Anglican bishop, with whom he corresponded at length.
+A shared interest in the lives of the saints brought him in contact with Alexander Forbes, the Anglican bishop, with whom he corresponded at length.
 De Buck was also a friend of Bishop Félix Dupanloup.
 These relations were brought about by the reputation for deep learning, integrity, and scientific independence that de Buck's works had earned for him, by his readiness to oblige those who addressed questions to him, and by his earnestness and skill in elucidating the most difficult questions.
-Grave and direct accusations were made against de Buck and reported to the pope.
+Grave and direct accusations were made against de Buck and reported to the Pope.

-In a Latin letter addressed to Cardinal Patrizzi, and intended to come to the notice of the pope, Father de Buck repudiated the calumnies in a manner that betrayed how deeply he had been affected.
-His protest was supported by the testimony of four of his principal superiors, former provincials, and rectors who eagerly vouched for the sincerely of his declarations and the genuineness of his religious spirit.
+In a Latin letter addressed to Cardinal Patrizzi, and intended to come to the notice of the Pope, de Buck protested the accusations, supported by the testimony of four of his principal superiors, former provincials, and rectors.
 With the consent of his superiors he published this letter in order to communicate with those of his friends who might have been disturbed by these accusations.

 De Buck had hoped for an Anglican presence at the First Vatican Council as a step toward rapprochement, but doctrinal differences proved an impediment; the doctrine of infallibility.

-Father Peter Jan Beckx, Father General of the Society, summoned him to Rome to act as official theologian at the First Vatican Council.
-Father de Buck assumed these new duties with his accustomed ardor and, upon his return, showed the first symptoms of arteriosclerosis, which finally ended his life.
-Toward the end of his life, Father de Buck lost his sight, but dictated from memory, material previously compiled regarding saints of the early Celtic Church in Ireland, to his brother, Fr.
-Remi de Buck, also a Bollandist.
+Peter Jan Beckx, Father General of the Society, summoned him to Rome to act as official theologian at the First Vatican Council.
+On his return, de Buck showed the first symptoms of arteriosclerosis, which finally ended his life.
+Toward the end of his life, de Buck lost his sight, but dictated from memory, material previously compiled regarding saints of the early Celtic Church in Ireland, to his brother Remi.